 A third disadvantage is that you can only run one database (where you store your live data) per session/instance.
 For example, if you want to run US futures and European futures simultaneously, it is recommended to run two instances of AB from different directories (if timeframes are different, and they usually are).
-Of course, you can run many instances of AB, but it complicates a bit.
+Of course, you can run many instances of AB, but it complicates.

 But all in all I’m quite happy with AB and don’t regret it.
-When you get better at coding, I believe AB is a more powerful tool than most of the others platform.
+When you get better at coding, I believe AB is a more powerful tool than most of the others platform because of literally no limits in what you can code.
 I have run between 30 to 50 different strategies live since september 2017, all in different timeframes and markets, with no major hiccups.
 I use a virtual private server (VPS) and let it run all day.